Australia Yacht Charters

 Visitors come to view nature up close.
 It’s a popular birding and whale watching destination (particularly May through November).
 Plus, there are numerous ways to explore the rainforest.
 Hiking is popular, and Daintree is home to some of Australia’s best zipline courses, as well.

 Helicopter Reef Tours

 Helicopter tours are the perfect way to experience the sheer magnitude of the Great Barrier Reef.
-You’ll see reef and sparkling sapphire waters for as far as the eye can see.
-Plus, if it’s whale watching season, you’ll likely catch a glimpse of pods of orcas, humpbacks and Bottlenose dolphins.
+You’ll see the reef and sparkling sapphire waters for as far as the eye can see.
+Plus, if it’s whale watching season, you’ll likely catch a glimpse of pods of orcas, humpbacks, and Bottlenose dolphins.

 The Great Barrier Reef is dotted with hundreds of islands and island chains.
 Australia yacht charter guests are guaranteed to explore the best.
 The Whitsundays – a network of nearly 70 islands – offer a playground for exploration.
 Some of the best beaches in all of Australia can be found in the Whitsundays, and each island offers incredible snorkeling, diving and hiking adventures.

 Yet, across the Great Barrier Reef, you’ll find truly spectacular, uninhabited islands.
 Lizard Island, for example, is a popular northern GBR charter destination.
 Home to a top luxury island resort, Lizard is a secluded and ultra-exclusive haven that’s ideal for beach days.
 Lady Elliot Island, a coral island in the GBR, is another beautiful destination, offering some of the best diving and snorkeling in Australia.

 In Australia, the water is balmy year-round.
 That makes it a popular destination for boat charters, no matter the season.
 And when on charter, you’ll want to spend as much time in the water as possible.
 Beyond snorkeling, though, there’s an endless list of incredible water-based adventures to partake in.